The suit lapel is meant to add class and style to the suit.

-Opt for a broader shawl lapel if you want a more classic look.
+Opt for a broader shawl collar lapel if you want a more classic look.

-In either case, shawl lapels are specifically used for high-end events and formal jackets such as black-tie events.
+In either case, shawl collars are specifically used for high-end events and formal jackets such as black-tie events.

 In addition, they are usually made from a different fabric than the jacket, for example, black satin.

 You can enhance the classiness of shawl lapels by complementing them with highly formal piped pockets.

-Just keep in mind shawl lapel is not for a casual fit by any chance, so don’t get it stitched on your casual suit jacket.
+Just keep in mind that the shawl lapel is not for a casual fit by any chance, so don’t get it stitched on your casual suit jacket.

 Different Suit Lapel Widths

 It’s equally important to get the lapel width right as it is to get the right suit lapel type.

 Because no matter which lapel style you opt for, you have just ruined the whole look if the width isn’t right.
 It will make the jacket look disproportionate.

 Many factors determine the right lapel width, including your body shape, the formality of the event, and recent trends.

 As a general rule of thumb, the slimmer the lapel, the more casual it looks, and vice versa.